travelmarx/spotifyplaylistpython/README.md

 **Step 2.** Build the image.

 You can use the VS Code command palette, the VS Code Docker extension UI, or use Docker commands directly to work with images and containers.
-Here, we'll show Docker commands.
+Here, we'll show Docker commands assuming you are not using VS Code.
 Start in the root of the project directory and run this in a Bash shell:

 ```bash
 docker build --pull \